Average-case Speedup for Product Formulas: Preliminary: Concentration for multivariate polynomials

-where $x_i (= g_i\sigma_i)$ are scalar Gaussians with variance $\sigma_i^2$. \end{thm} Intuitively, we see a sum over squares $\sum_{\vec{u}}$, but unlike the multi-linear case, we also allow the same term to have larger power $\sigma_1^{u_1}$.
-One may be concerned about the sum $\sum_{\vec{v}}$ \textit{inside} the square, but looking more carefully we see each term is already squared $\sigma_i^{2v_i}$.
-Up to the reordering $\sum_{\vec{i}}\labs{T_{\vec{i}}}$, this is known for scalars (Fact~\ref{fact:hyper_scalar_g} replaces $(C_p)^{|\vec{u}|}$ with the uniform upper bound $(C_p)^r$.).
-When we replace Gaussians $x_i=g_i\sigma_i$ with $\vX_i=g_i\vZ_i$ for a bounded matrix $\norm{\vZ_i}\le \sigma_i$, uniform smoothness tells us that the analogous bound holds; we only need the degree $r$ and an estimate of the variance proxy. \begin{proof} Let us painfully employ the central limit theorem as in the proof of Proposition~\ref{prop:Gaussian_matrix_multi}.
-Recall
+We see a sum over squares $\sum_{\vec{u}}$, but unlike the multi-linear case, we also allow the same term to have a larger power $\sigma_1^{u_1}$.
+This is because of the Gaussian tails.
+One may be concerned about the sum $\sum_{\vec{v}}$ \textit{inside} the square, but looking more carefully, we see each term is already squared $\sigma_i^{2v_i}$.

+Intuitively, the RHS (without the coefficients $C_p$) can be interpreted as a \textit{variance} proxy. \begin{prop}[Variance Proxy] where $x_i (= g_i\sigma_i)$ are scalar Gaussians with variance $\sigma_i^2$. \end{prop} This essentially matches the scalar results (Fact~\ref{fact:hyper_scalar_g}) up to the reordering and absolute values $\labs{T_{\vec{i}}}$.\footnote{ The scalar result also replaces the coefficient $(C_p)^{|\vec{u}|}$ with the uniform upper bound $(C_p)^r$.}.
+Roughly speaking, from Gaussian scalars to matrices (for a bounded matrix $\norm{\vK_i}\le \sigma_i$)

+uniform smoothness tells us that the analogous bound holds; we only need to estimate the variance proxy.